Munther A. Dahleh

 His research interests include among others forecasting, uncertainty estimation, optimization under uncertainty, decision sciences, and renewable energies.
 Prof. Pinson acts as an Editor for the International Journal of Forecasting.

-Jalal Kazempour is an Assistant Professor at the Department of Electrical Engineering, Technical University of Denmark, Kgs.
+Jalal Kazempour is an Associate Professor at the Department of Electrical Engineering, Technical University of Denmark, Kgs.
 Lyngby, Denmark.
 He received his Ph.D. degree in Electrical Engineering from University of Castilla-La Mancha, Ciudad Real, Spain, in 2013.
 He was a postdoctoral fellow at The Johns Hopkins University, MD, USA, in 2014, and at the Technical University of Denmark in 2015- 2016.
 His current research focus includes power systems, electricity markets and mathematical tools (such as optimization, complementarity modeling, and decomposition) to answer economic questions about energy systems.
 In particular, he is interested in research works related to energy market design, renewable energy integration, operations, planning, integrated energy systems and so on.